lambertlb/CppTranslator/PlatformSupport/README.md

 In this example implementation this project is supplying a memory manager.
 It expects that no data or objects will persist in the .Net world between runs.
 It therefore uses a memory pool that gets initialized before the run.
-All data would need to be persisted on the platform side and be access as described in the **DotNetLibrarySupport** README file.
+All data would need to be persisted on the platform side and be accessed as described in the **DotNetLibrarySupport** README file.

 This example is also not thread safe and only expects one translated algorithm to run at a time.
-If you require multi-threading and or .Net data persistance then you will need to make a much fancier memory manager.
+If you require multi-threading and or .Net data persistence then you will need to make a much fancier memory manager.